Quickstart: Create and deploy a Copilot Studio copilot

 Analyze the performance of your copilot

 When your copilot completes interactions with users, the statistics are recorded in your copilot's analytics.
-To view analytics, select Analytics from the navigation menu.
+To view analytics, select Analytics at the top of the page.

 Here, you can find key performance indicators (KPIs) showing: